Artenes/artenes.github.io/content/posts/using_databinding_on_android.md

 }
 ````

-4. Exposing data from your ViewModel to the View.
+4.Exposing data from your ViewModel to the View.

 You have to make your data ``MutableLiveDatas`` so the data binding library can write and read data from/to it.